The Elements of An Effective Corporate Technical Training Program

 You should obviously deliver what’s being asked for, right?

-But what if that person doesn’t really know their real needs and is guessing because it seems to be the most obvious solution?
-That would put training in the same position as project managers and developers caught in the feature factory hampster wheel.
+But what if that person doesn’t truly understand their real needs and is guessing because it seems like the most obvious solution?
+That would put training in the same position as project managers and developers caught in the feature factory hamster wheel.

 Someone asks for it, we build it, and so on, until you end up with bloated software that doesn’t do what people need it to do.
-It’s just full of features that aren’t well thought-through, nor do they work together successfully.
+It’s full of features that aren’t well thought through, nor do they work together successfully.

 That’s why needs analysis is the first thing to do.
 It should never be skipped and never skimped on.

 That means training must be the best solution among all the other solutions.
 If something else can be done, then it should.
 Is it a motivation issue?
 Training won’t help.
-Is it a technical issue that people don’t have the right equipment?
+Is it a technical issue that people lack the necessary equipment?
 Training won’t help.

 A good needs analysis determines if a project is successful or not.

 Just keep going and ensure that training is really the best solution.
 If it’s not, it’ll be a huge waste of time and money.
-The needs analysis should determine whether training is needed, and only if it is should the exact needs of that training as it relates to employees be determined.
+The needs analysis should determine whether training is needed, and only if it is, should the exact needs of that training, as they relate to employees, be identified.

 The analysis can take various forms.
 It could be interviews, surveys, or performance evaluations.

-By understanding the current gaps within your organization, you can determine the best solution and, if it’s training, how to approach it best.
-One of the only times when you can be relatively sure training is needed is when rolling out a new application.
-It’s pretty safe to bet on training being a real need.
+By understanding the current gaps within your organization, you can determine the best solution and, if it involves training, how to approach it effectively.
+One of the few times when you can be relatively certain that training is needed is when rolling out a new application.
+It’s fairly safe to bet that training will be a real need.

 It’s important to consider business goals when analyzing needs.